aridjayarecipes/cutesrecipes.web.app/content/post/2075-easiest-way-to-prepare-perfect-alaskan-pollock-fillet.md

 recipeinstructions:
 - "spray coat pan"
 - "bake fish for 20 min"
-- "preheat oven 300°F, rub paprika, salt &amp; pepper all over fish"
+- "preheat oven 300°F, rub paprika, salt & pepper all over fish"
 - "when done cut butter to lay on to of each pc of fish to melt, squeeze Lemmon so juice drips over evenly."
 - "while fish cools, put mixed greens on plate drizzle dressing over salad (not to much or u will take away from taste of fish) put 1 slice of fish on top and enjoy!!"
 categories: